goldsky-io/docs-v1/src/pages/subgraphs/dedicated-subgraphs.md

 ---
-title: Dedicated Subgraph Indexing
+title: Dedicated Subgraphs
 description: Index your subgraphs - even on private chains - on dedicated infrastructure for improved customizability and performance.
 ---

-The quickest way to get started with Goldsky Indexing is with [Shared Subgraph Indexing](/indexing/shared-subgraphs).
+When you make a new subgraph on Goldsky, by default it's hosted on our highly resilient [Shared Subgraph Platform](/indexing/shared-subgraphs).

 When you need improved customizability and performance, Goldsky offers Dedicated Subgraph Indexing.
-As the name suggests, this is a dedicated environment for you and you only, allowing for customization and optimization at both the indexing and querying layers.
+This is a dedicated environment for you and you only, allowing for customization and optimization at both the indexing and querying layers.

-**Customized indexing**
+**Indexing enhancements**

 - support for private chains
 - custom RPC layer optimizations methods based on subgraph needs to improve indexing speed

-**Customized querying**
+**Querying Enhancements**

 - enable caching with custom rules
 - custom database optimizations to speed up specific query patterns, bringing expensive queries down from seconds to milliseconds